bitprj/curriculum/Computational-Social-Science-Twitter-Topic/activities/Activity3_Cursor and Pagination/README.md

 ### name

-12.md Using a Cursor to get a Timeline Tweets Card
+Using a Cursor to get Timeline Tweets